filakhtov/gentoo-use-docs/dev-libs/libxslt.md

 It is safe to disable the flag.

-### python
-For each enabled Python target run configure script with the `--with-python` option followed by `make`.
-Build and install Python bindings (`libxslt` module) for each individual version of the Python interpreter.

-This flag can be safely disabled.

 ### static-libs
 Pass the `--enable-static` option to the configure script.
 Build and install a statically linked version of the `libxslt` library.